coffincw/UMass-STEM-Discord-Bot/README.md

 - drawrec
   - The bot responds with marius drawing recursively
 - mdraw [text]
-  -The bot responds with an image of marius drawing inputed text
+  - The bot responds with an image of marius drawing inputed text
 - bdraw [image/image link]
   - The bot responds with an image of barrington drawing on whatever image is passed into the argument
 - bdraw [text]